These Are the Most Hated Retail Store Chains in America (Plus the Stores People Really Love)

-A good reputation is everything for retail stores.
 One bad customer experience or poor PR campaign is all it takes to give a store a bad name.
-A new Harris Poll survey reveals the reputations of 100 companies according to consumers.
-The most hated retail store in America won’t come as a big surprise (page 9).
-These are the most despised U.S. retailers — followed by the most beloved ones, too!
+And thanks to a new Harris Poll survey, we know the reputations of 100 companies according to consumers.
+These are the most hated U.S. retailers — followed by the most loved ones, too!
+Does the most despised retail store in America (page 10) make your personal hate-list, too?

 - RQ score: 70.32